Stan Heath: Arkansas

 The 2006 season (2005–2006) began with a key win over University of Kansas, and respectable losses to national powers Connecticut and Maryland.
 The end of conference play brought on wins over ranked opponents Florida and Tennessee, five straight wins, and a winning regular season conference record for the first time for Heath at Arkansas.
 The Razorbacks received an NCAA tournament bid for the first time under Heath, but lost in the first round to Bucknell.
 At the end of the 2005–2006 season as coach, Arkansas had improved (winning percentage, post season play, conference record) in each of the four full seasons he has coached.

 The 2007 season (2006–2007) began by winning the Old Spice Classic inaugural tournament with wins over Southern Illinois, Marist, and West Virginia.
 The team made it to the SEC Championship Game with victories over South Carolina, Mississippi State, and Vanderbilt.
 The Razorbacks would lose to Florida in the championship game 77–56 but still received an at large bid to the 2007 NCAA tournament for the second year in a row.
 The Razorbacks received a 12th seed but lost in the first round against 5th seeded Southern California with the final score of 77–60.
 On March 26, 2007, Heath's coaching career at Arkansas ended; he believed that lackluster ticket sales played a role.
-It was reported that Heath would get a settlement of $900,000 dollars over the next three years after being fired.
+It was reported that Heath would get a settlement of $900,000 over the next three years after being fired.
 Heath had been earning $772,943 (including media contract, endorsements, etc.) plus an additional $71,000 tax deferred annuity and UA retirement account.

 South Florida

-Shortly after being fired from Arkansas, Heath agreed to a five-year contract with the South Florida Bulls on April 2, 2007 replacing Robert McCullum.
+Shortly after being fired from Arkansas, Heath agreed to a five-year contract with the South Florida Bulls on April 2, 2007, replacing Robert McCullum.
 The Bulls, coming off a 12–16 season the year before, lost their first 3 games of the season before rebounding with a win over in-state rival Florida State.

 During the 2009–10 season, Heath led the Bulls to their first postseason tournament appearance since 2002.
 The team won 20 games (with a 9–9 Big East record) and earned a spot in the NIT but lost in the first round to North Carolina State.

 Heath's most successful season came in his fifth year with the Bulls, when he led them to 22 victories, and tied for fourth in the Big East league standings.
 It was good enough to garner a 12 seed in the NCAA tournament, where USF defeated California in a play-in game and then knocked off fifth-seeded Temple in the round of 64 before losing to Ohio in the round of 32, 62–56.

 Heath and the Bulls parted ways after the team lost in the first round of the 2014 conference tournament.
 He spent one season as a college basketball analyst for ESPN.